Lifeng-Liang/DbEntry/doc/en/Utils/LogSystem.md

 2. Default
 3. System

-The ORM part is using SQL logger to log composed SQLs.
+The ORM part is use SQL logger to log composed SQLs.
 So we can define a log recorder to log all ORM composed sql to analyze.

 The following shows how to use it: